Classifying spaces of finite groups of tame representation type: Generalised quaternion groups

 In the case of the generalised quaternion groups of order at least $16$, there is no non-trivial grading on the group algebra for which the generators $X$ and $Y$ are homogeneous, because of the socle terms in the relations. \end{remark}

-It is known that $\kQ$ has tame representation type, by embedding $\Q$ into a semidihedral group of twice the order.
-By a theorem of Green~\cite[Theorem~8]{Green:1959a}, as long as $\kk$ is algebraically closed, inducing an indecomposable $\kQ$-module gives an indecomposable module for the semidihedral group.
-On the other hand, although the indecomposables for the semidihedral group are classified, nobody has been able to use this to classify indecomposable modules for generalised quaternion groups.
+\begin{remark} It is known that $\kQ$ has tame representation type, by embedding $\Q$ into a semidihedral group of twice the order (cf.\ Section~\ref{se:isoclinism}).
+However, although the indecomposables for the semidihedral group are classified, nobody has yet been able to use this to classify indecomposable modules for generalised quaternion groups.
+For a further discussion of this, see the comments in the proof of Theorem~\ref{th:tame}. \end{remark}

 The cohomology ring for $q=1$ is

 with $|u|=|v|=1$ and $|z|=4$, and with $u$ and $v$ dual to $U=\bar\omega X+\omega Y=gh+h$ and $V=\omega X+\bar\omega Y=gh+g$.

 For $q\ge 2$, we have